Advocacy Education Hub

 Susan Sweat explains the Federal appropriations process — both how it’s supposed to work and how it works in the real world — breaking down what you need to understand when asking elected officials about funding research.

 About the CDC Funding Request: What, exactly, does the CDC do for prostate cancer?
-Learn how their efforts help to increase prostate cancer knowledge in high-risk populations and to decrease racial and ethnic disparities in prostate cancer outcomes.
+Learn how their efforts help to increase prostate cancer knowledge in high-risk populations and to decrease health disparities in prostate cancer outcomes.

 Policy Background